elephantrobotics/mercury_x1_ros/lsx10/lslidar_driver/README_EN.md

 - **serial_port**

   The serial port name connected to the LiDAR (e.g., `/dev/ttyUSB0` or `/dev/ttyACM0`).
 When using a serial port LiDAR, please fill in the correct serial port  name and ensure that read and write permissions have been granted to the serial port.

+- **publish_multiecholaserscan**
+  Has the N10Plus LiDAR been released with `sensor_msgs::MultiEchoLaserScan` data, when this value is true, publish the data.

+- **enable_noise_filter**
+  Isolated noise filtering switch.
+When this value is true, isolated points will be filtered (not effective for N10Plus).

 - **pcl_type**